articnel/kohana3docs/guide/kohana301/prereqs/mvc.md

 # Model View Controller

+Hopefully you have some experience with MVC.
+If not, this will attempt to introduce you to it.

 Model View Controller is a architectural pattern used in programming that helps to seperate presentation (view) from application logic (controller) and business logic (model).

+**Views** should contain all of your markup.
+Your controller's and model's should not typically contain any `echo` statements or any HTML markup.
+An exception to this would be debugging your code.

 Almost all HTML should be in your views, almost all interaction with the database should be in your models, and the application logic is in your controllers.